- REMOTE WORK CHECKLIST

 Services that are accessible with just a browser

-If you have identified that you can work from home using services accessible from a web browser, you need only confirm you have Duo 2-factor configured to use a phone or phone number accessible from home, and you are good to go.
+If you have identified that you can work from home using services accessible from a web browser, you need only confirm you have Microsoft Azure MFA configured to use a phone or phone number accessible from home, and you are good to go.

-You will find most web-based services work well with the Chrome web browser.
+You will find most web-based services work well with a modern web browser.

 Services that require a VPN connection

 - Banner WORKFLOW

 - Requires a PC left at Carleton, powered up, Remote Desktop enabled; set to never sleep, and for which you know the Device name: